michael-0acf4/spin4/README.md

     Example :
     - `{(+50>)?x}y` stops as soon as the accumulator x component is 0 then pushes y component value to the stack

-# The main concept
+# Main concept
 ## Rotation 90deg `>` or -90deg `<`
-In 4D, we can form a total of 6 planes from the basis vectors, a plane of rotation is the equivalent concept to the center of rotation in 2 dimension ie. there is always an invariant plane under a 4D rotation.
+In 4D, we can form a total of 6 planes from the base vectors, a plane of rotation is the equivalent concept to the center of rotation in 2D ie. there is always an invariant plane under a 4D rotation.
 - xy as `0` (xy-plane is invariant)
 - xz as `1` (xz-plane is invariant)
 - xw as `2` (xw-plane is invariant)